 We could have a new class QgsPreparedGeometry in QGIS core library that would encapsulate the GEOS operations - various fTools algorithms could benefit from that.
 For example, points in polygon algorithm which may take really long time otherwise (see #5162)

-#2 Updated by Martin Dobias about 6 years ago
+#2 Updated by Martin Dobias over 7 years ago

 Hi Larry - the algorithm in PAL that checks overlaps in PAL works with label candidate rectangles (possibly rotated), it is relatively simple computation to check whether rectangles intersect (16x dot product).
 I am not sure if prepared geometries would improve that (they are very good for complex geometries).
 Probably a more valid optimization would be to stop counting overlaps after reaching a certain amount - and penalize the candidate with a fixed cost.
 In dense areas PAL may compute millions of overlaps without having much use for that.

 Also, the overlap-check algorithm is just one part of the pre-processing for labeling - I recall there were also other pieces of code where sub-optimal geometry algorithms were involved...